 Use the i4cfg command as an alternative to the Configuration Tool GUI or to the Configuration Tool script to configure your workstation.
-Before coding the i4cfg command, see "Before You Configure" on page 90 to plan your configuration requirements.
+Before coding the i4cfg command, see "Before You Configure" on page 88 to plan your configuration requirements.
 If issued with no options, the i4cfg command starts the Configuration Tool GUI.

-[-g group_name]
+[ -g group\name ]

-- -a The roles the workstation is to play in your licensing environment.
-Code any combination of these values, optionally separated by commas: - c Reset the current role of the workstation to network license client. - n Reset the current role of the workstation to nodelocked license server. - s Reset the current role of the workstation to network license server. - r Reset the current role of the workstation to central registry license server. - C Update the current role of the workstation to include network license client. - N Update the current role of the workstation to include nodelocked license server. - S Update the current role of the workstation to include network license server. - R Update the current role of the workstation to include central registry license server.
+- The roles the workstation is to play in your licensing environment.
+Code any combination of these values, optionally separated by commas: - c Reset the current role of the workstation to network license client. - Reset the current role of the workstation to nodelocked license server. - Reset the current role of the workstation to network license server. - Reset the current role of the workstation to central registry license r - C Update the current role of the workstation to include network license client. - N Update the current role of the workstation to include nodelocked license server. - S Update the current role of the workstation to include network license server. - R Update the current role of the workstation to include central registry license server.

--b "binding_list"
+-b "binding\list"

 The complete list of servers (network license servers, nodelocked license servers, and central registry license server) with which this workstation will communicate in a direct binding environment.
 Enclose the complete list in double quotes.
-On UNIX and AIX, specify the network license servers, nodelocked license servers, and central registry license server as follows:
+Specify the network license servers, nodelocked license servers, and central registry license server as follows:

+'''

-'network ip:network_address1 [port_number1] ip:network_address2
+'network ip:network_address1 [ port_number1 ] ip:network_address2

-[port_number2] ... '
+[ port_number2 ] ... '

-'nodelocked ip:network_address1 [port_number1]
+'nodelocked ip:network_address1 [ port_number1 ]

-ip:network_address2 [port_number2] ... '
+ip:network_address2 [ port_number2 ] ... '

-'registry ip:network_address [port_number]'
+'registry ip:network_address [ port_number ]'

+'''